 “By God, I will not let you leave empty-handed.”

-After much discussion, I suggested, “Let us divide them between us — that way, you will be satisfied, and I will be as well.”
+After much discussion, I suggested, “Let us divide them between us—that way, you’ll be satisfied, and I will be as well.”

 He agreed, relieved.